manwar/theweeklychallenge/content/blog/p6-review-challenge-071.md

 This week’s task 2 is a relatively difficult task by itself, and it brought very different solutions.
 You can watch the review of all submitted solution in this long video: https://www.youtube.com/watch?v=-brg8AAucrY.

-As a bonus track, examine [the solution by Ben Davies](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-071/ben-davies/raku/ch-2.raku) to see how different a Raku program can look like if you use the elements for making the code as strict as possible, which you usually omit in a dynamic language.
+As a bonus track, examine [the solution by Ben Davies](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-071/ben-davies/raku/ch-2.raku) to see how differently a Raku program can look like if you use the elements for making the code as strict as possible, which you usually omit in a dynamic language.

 <br>